silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 Requirements::block('silverstripe/admin:thirdparty/jquery/jquery.js');
 ```

-[alert]
+> [!CAUTION]
-The CMS also uses the `Requirements` system, and its operation can be affected by `block()` calls.
+> The CMS also uses the `Requirements` system, and its operation can be affected by `block()` calls.
 Avoid this by
-limiting the scope of your blocking operations, e.g. in `init()` of your controller.
+> limiting the scope of your blocking operations, e.g. in `init()` of your controller.
-[/alert]

 ## Inclusion order

 Requirements acts like a stack, where everything is rendered sequentially in the order it was included.
 There is no way
 to change inclusion-order, other than using *Requirements::clear* and rebuilding the whole set of requirements.

-[alert]
+> [!CAUTION]
-Inclusion order is both relevant for CSS and JavaScript files in terms of dependencies, inheritance and overlays - be
+> Inclusion order is both relevant for CSS and JavaScript files in terms of dependencies, inheritance and overlays - be
-careful when messing with the order of requirements.
+> careful when messing with the order of requirements.
-[/alert]

 ## JavaScript placement